Doritos Logo

 Doritos Logo History

-Over the years, the company has had several rebrandings to stay afloat in times of declining sales.
-Thus came chips with new flavors and packets with upgraded logos that changed more than a dozen times.
+Over the years, the company has had several rebrandings to stay afloat during declining sales.
+Thus, chips with new flavors and packets with upgraded logos that changed more than a dozen times came out.

 What is the meaning of the Doritos Logo?